-At Home Care of Louisiana provides companion care, personal care, an non-medical home care services to those with life-limiting illnesses.
-Our care professionals provide physical and emotional support for individuals with a life limiting illness during the final stages of life.
+At Home Care of Louisiana provides companion care, personal care, memory care, and other non-medical home care services to those with life-limiting illnesses.
+Our care professionals provide physical and emotional support for individuals with a life-limiting illness during the final stages of life.
 At Home Care of Louisiana provides options for care to assist you and your loved one during this transition.
 Our care professionals work alongside and support the hospice team caring for your loved one to keep them as comfortable as possible and to ensure their needs are met.

 Hospice Care Providers in Greater Baton Rouge

 Hospice is a special care for a patient that is focused on providing as much support, comfort, and quality care in the final stages of life once a person has discontinued curative treatment.
-At Home Care of Louisiana’s commitment and overall goal is to partner with your Hospice Care provider and set up a plan that can contribute to the highest levels of compassion.
+At Home Care of Louisiana’s commitment and the overall goal is to partner with your Hospice Care provider and set up a plan that can contribute to the highest levels of compassion.
 Our trained care professionals can provide the highest quality of care during their time of need and the patient with non-medical activities of daily living.

 We have worked alongside dozens of local hospice companies in the Greater Baton Rouge area.
 Our caregivers can prepare meals, medication reminders, light housekeeping, transportation, and companionship, as well as relieving family members.
 They are also trained in the differences between Alzheimer's, dementia, and other forms of memory loss.
 A senior care team can come in for partial or full days, stay for an overnight shift, or we can be available for 24/7 in home care if needed.
 Our home care services can be the ideal complement to hospice services.

 What is Palliative Care